 Blue and purple background graphics

-Getting started with ESLint and Prettier for automatic code style formatting.
+Getting started with ESLint and Prettier for automatic code linting and formatting.

 Introduction